 1.The most obvious effect is accident avoidance.

 Nearly 37,000 Americans die each year in car accidents, and nearly 1.3m die globally.
-For every death in the U.S. there are over 100 treated in emergency rooms, with an annual cost of $33B in 2012.* Self-driving here means a reduction in health care costs, it also means the car insurance industry changes completely, perhaps creating an opportunity for startups.
+For every death in the U.S. there are over 100 treated in emergency rooms, with an annual cost of $33B in 2012.* Self-driving here means a reduction in health care costs.
+It also means the car insurance industry changes completely, perhaps creating an opportunity for startups.
 Lastly, a traffic accident during rush hour happens roughly every day in a major American city, imagine the traffic congestion changes with that eliminated or severly curtailed.
 Most interestingly for human behevaior is that will normalize commute times far more than the random dice roll that a commute feels like today.

 2.The marginal cost of commute times goes down.
 Free time goes up.

 In traffic planning circles there is a principal called the fundamental law of road congestion.
 Typically there is a tight relationship between traffic capacity and the “pain of commuting.”
 So if you introduce a new traffic lane or add a tariff to commuting like they did in the city of London, it only helps temporarily because pretty quickly that capacity will be filled until you get back to roughly ~1 hour commute.

 But if you start work when you get into your car and not when you get to work because of autonomous driving, then an extra five minutes doesn’t really matter as much.
 That probably means commute times go up as marginal cost goes down.
 It also means rural areas have a massive boom as people can commute longer who want more space.
 Inversely, cities also boom as the cost of living in a city goes down, an issue I’ll talk about in a moment.